Monday, August 29, 2011

 7. I am not sure about Eleanor Brown's use of "fertile" above, but she's using a community voice of sorts, the voice of all three "weird sisters," so maybe it's OK.
 Likewise, "dizzying array," which is a readymade phrase.
 But a narrator, even a community voice narrator, does have to talk the way people talk.

-Thanks again to Jonathan Koch for fabulous fruit art!
+Jonathan Koch for fabulous fruit art!
 And, hey, he's got a sports series up now!